 Neuropsychological evaluation focuses primarily on a student’s learning profile, and while information about a student’s learning profile greatly informs the transition assessment, a transition assessment gives equal weight to a student’s daily living skills, social skills, coping skills, pre-vocational skills, and self-advocacy skills.
 While transition assessments provide detailed recommendations related to current educational programming and transition services, a strong focus of transition assessment is the student’s readiness to function in postsecondary learning or training, daily living, community and employment settings.

 Transition planning assessment is billed at a flat rate fee.
-This includes a 60-minute intake session with parents, 90-minute intake with student, 2-3 hours of office testing with the student and written report with recommendations.
-Testing is often booked as two 2-hour sessions or on a full day, depending on the students ability to sustain attention and effort.
-A 60-minute parent feedback session to review the report and discuss implementation of recommendations is often scheduled several weeks after the student testing sessions.
+This includes a 60-minute intake session with parents, 60-minute intake with student, 2-3 hours of additional office testing with the student and written report with recommendations.
+Testing is often booked as two 2-hour sessions or on a full day, depending on the student’s ability to sustain attention and effort.

-Parent and school report in response to formal and informal questionnaires and conversations with school staff or long-term providers are critical components of transition planning assessment.
+Parent and school reporting in response to formal and informal questionnaires and conversations with school staff or long-term providers are critical components of transition planning assessment.
 When assessments are conducted over summer months, it is important to plan for this information to be collected from staff who know the student well prior to the end of the school year.

 The cost of a transition planning assessment is $3800.
 When a more comprehensive assessment is needed, including a school, home, or community observation, there is an additional charge of $1400.
 We require a 50% payment at the time of the parent intake appointment and the balance at the second student testing session.
 We accept personal checks and all major credit and debit cards.

 Ancillary services including further consultation and document review, observation hours, program evaluation, team meeting participation and expert testimony are billed separately.

 Transition services are considered educational in nature and are typically not not covered by insurance.